-Ultrasound studies that determine the blood flow through the umbilical cord to help assess the well being of your baby.
+Ultrasound studies that determine the blood flow through the umbilical cord to help assess the wellbeing of your baby.

 Cord Blood Banking

 If you are interested in umbilical cord blood banking, the healthcare providers at Women’s Excellence in Obstetrics and Gynecology can answer questions at your visit.
-The hospitals that you will use for your birth experience are trained and familiar with cord blood banking.
+The hospital that you will use for your birth experience are trained and familiar with cord blood banking.
 If you are considering cord blood banking please let our office know so that we can anticipate this need for your delivery.
 You can enroll anytime during your pregnancy, but the earlier you do so, the more time you will have to receive the collection kit.
 When choosing which facilities to utilize for storing your child’s cord blood cells, it’s important to ask questions and research your decision carefully.

 Tests during pregnancy are important to provide proper care.
 You should get your prenatal care started as early in the pregnancy as possible.
 Contact us or use our chat today for an appointment.